 Sense and Sustainability: Episode I

-An interview with Elizabeth Rush Mueller, Mellon Fellow and Bates College instructor, on the Art of Telling Climate Change Stories
+An interview with Elizabeth Rush Mueller, former Mellon Fellow and Bates College instructor, on the Art of Telling Climate Change Stories

 K: Tell me about your transition to nature writing.
 I know you studied poetry and creative writing in college.

 E: I went to college out in Portland Oregon which has a stunning landscape and, as someone who grew up in new England in one of those families that thinks hiking is the best form of vacation, when I got to Oregon I thought, “Oh my God, this is my landscape.”
 I’ve always liked rain.
 My parents always say that I was born and it rained for two weeks.
 In Oregon, there are these great lush trees, and something that’s very humbling.
 It’s nature that’s big enough for me not to matter anymore.
 I like that.